 Published on April 24, 2020 by Morgan Black

-Cumberland School of Law will welcome Tim McFarlin as an associate professor beginning in the fall 2020 academic semester.
-McFarlin will teach courses related to property law; he specializes in intellectual property such as copyrights, trademarks and patents.
+Cumberland School of Law welcomed Tim McFarlin to the faculty as an associate professor during the fall 2020 semester.
+McFarlin teaches courses related to property law; he specializes in intellectual property such as copyrights, trademarks and patents.